Tantalum: Refining

-In an older method, called the Marignac process, the mixture of H2[TaF7] and H2[NbOF5] was converted to a mixture of K2[TaF7] and K2[NbOF5], which was then be separated by fractional crystallization, exploiting their different water solubilities.
+In an older method, called the Marignac process, the mixture of H2[TaF7] and H2[NbOF5] was converted to a mixture of K2[TaF7] and K2[NbOF5], which was then separated by fractional crystallization, exploiting their different water solubilities.

 Electrolysis

 Tantalum can also be refined by electrolysis, using a modified version of the Hall–Héroult process.
 Instead of requiring the input oxide and output metal to be in liquid form, tantalum electrolysis operates on non-liquid powdered oxides.
 The initial discovery came in 1997 when Cambridge University researchers immersed small samples of certain oxides in baths of molten salt and reduced the oxide with electric current.
 The cathode uses powdered metal oxide.
 The anode is made of carbon.
 The molten salt at 1000 C is the electrolyte.
 The first refinery has enough capacity to supply 3–4% of annual global demand.

 Fabrication and metalworking

 All welding of tantalum must be done in an inert atmosphere of argon or helium in order to shield it from contamination with atmospheric gases.
 Tantalum is not solderable.
 Grinding tantalum is difficult, especially so for annealed tantalum.
 In the annealed condition, tantalum is extremely ductile and can be readily formed as metal sheets.